Electroneurodiagnostic Technology END.S.AAS

 What is the program about?

-The associate degree program in Electroneurodiagnostic Technology prepares competent entry-level Neurodiagnostic Technologists, specializing in Electroencelphagrams (EEG) with additional expertise in the following additional areas: Evoked Potentials (EP); Intraoperative Neuromonitoring (IONM); Nerve Conduction Students (NCS) and Polysomnography (PSG), in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
-Electroneurodiagnostic is the allied health care profession that records, monitors, and analyzes nervous system functions to promote the effective treatment of pathologic conditions.
-Technologists record electrical activity arising from the brain, spinal cord, peripheral nerves, somatosensory or motor nerve systems using a variety of techniques and instruments.
-Technologists prepare data and documentation for interpretation by a physician.
+The associate degree program in Neurodiagnostic Technology prepares competent entry-level Neurodiagnostic Technologists, specializing in Electroencephalograms (EEG) with additional expertise in the following areas: Evoked Potentials (EP); Intraoperative Neuromonitoring (IONM); Nerve Conduction Students (NCS) and Polysomnography (PSG), in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The Neurodiagnostic Technology (NDT) program prepares students to become skilled professionals in recording and analyzing the electrical activity of the brain.
+EEG technologists play a critical role in diagnosing and monitoring conditions such as epilepsy, brain injuries, sleep disorders, and other neurological conditions.
+Through hands-on training and comprehensive coursework, students learn to operate state-of-the-art EEG equipment, recognize normal and abnormal brain wave patterns, and apply specialized recording techniques in clinical settings, including hospitals, intensive care units, and operating rooms.
+This program emphasizes the technical and analytical skills needed to prepare accurate data for interpretation by neurologists and other medical professionals.
+Graduates are well-equipped for a fulfilling career in this high-demand healthcare field.
 As part of the program, the students will complete a non-paid, supervised health-related practicum in a medical setting.
+A grade of "C" or higher is required in all program courses to remain in the program.
 Note: For students under age 18 there may be restrictions on participating in certain Health Sciences programs.
 Any student under age 18 must contact the program director/department chair to discuss whether he or she may enroll.
+This degree program contains one or more embedded certificates which will be automatically awarded when the certificate requirements are completed.
+If you do not want to receive the embedded certificate(s), please notify Registration and Student Records at studentrecords@sinclair.edu.

 Program Outcomes